 - Relationships with the people who do the hiring (team members, recruiters, and/or recruiting managers).
 You can’t propose this the first time you meet a recruiter or someone from the company.
 They need to get to know you, know your background, and see you are a fit for their company, before you have this conversation.

 Do more than just submit resumes online

 In some countries having a degree from a good school qualifies you for a job.
 It may even get you the job.
 This is not true in the US.
 Instead, you need a degree plus experience and skills.
 You just show an employer that you are qualified.
 That means you have to get experience while you’re in school.
-Build, create, lead, and share things to show your value to employers.
+So build, create, lead, and share your skills to show your value to employers.
 Make sure your soft skills are better than anyone else.
 For example, this is what one student did to get his internship at Space X: